mspnp/iaas-landing-zone-baseline/03-subscription-vending-request.md

 ## Expected results

-We're going to take the core workload requirements from the [IaaS baseline](https://github.com/mspnp/iaas-baseline) and capture them as if it was part of the ITSM tooling or portal experience that your application landing zone subscripting vending process follows.
+We're going to take the core workload requirements from the [IaaS baseline](https://github.com/mspnp/iaas-baseline) and capture them as if it was part of the IT service management (ITSM) tooling or portal experience that your application landing zone subscripting vending process follows.

 **There will be no resources deployed in this step.**